 At the end of Year eight, students choose four option subjects to complement a range of core subjects studied at KS4.
 Most of these are GCSE, whilst Performing Arts, Information Technology and Business Studies are applied qualifications.

-The subjects we presently offer are:
+The subjects we presently offer are: (Click on subjects for more info)

 |Mathematics||English Literature||English Language|